dts-kominfo-rea4a/dts-rea4-final/README.md

 1. Authentication with Firebase (Login, Logout, Register, and Verify Email)
 2. Main's Page: show list of games from [Freetogame API](https://www.freetogame.com/api-doc)
 3. Detail's Page: new tab to the publisher game's website
+4. Detail's Page: responsive modal for show images properly
-4. Search and Filter (by platform) Games
+5. Search and Filter (by platform) Games
-5. Form validation
+6. Form validation
-6. Toggle Light/Dark mode as user preferred
+7. Toggle Light/Dark mode as user preferred
-7. Responsive UI
+8. Responsive UI

 ## Stack Used